Outside the front gate of Christianville, you take an immediate right to go to Haiti Made, a local cafe, coffee and smoothie shop run by Americans.

 It is called old because it is a deep well drilled in the 1950’s when the Christianville Bible University occupied the hillside above the well.
-The University was taken out by one of Mother Nature’s hurricanes and all that is left of it is a concrete shell of a building at the top of the ridge, obscured by battered trees and beat down vegetation.
+The University was taken out by one of Mother Nature’s hurricanes some years ago and all that is left of it is a concrete shell of a building at the top of the ridge, obscured by battered trees and beat down vegetation.

 We can do without lots of things, but water isn’t one of them.